 Get rid of all the junk you never use.
-You can sell it online or donate it for a tax write-off.
-The less junk you have in the space where you live helps to maintain a cleaner home, and helps to simplify the huge amount of visual noise that comes with having so much unnecessary junk around you.
+Sell it online or donate it for a tax write-off.
+The less junk you have in the space where you live helps to maintain a cleaner home.
+It also helps to simplify the huge amount of visual noise that comes with having so much unnecessary junk around you.

 Spend Time With Those You Love

 It’s so easy to let the busyness of life take up so much time that you fail to maintain those close relationships that ease your soul.
 Eliminate unnecessary busyness from your life and spend more quality time with those that matter.